 If you’re traveling on your own, all the logistics fall on you: checking into hotels, arranging transportation and figuring out where and when to see the sights.
 But with your Tour Director, bus driver and local guides as the experts leading the way, you can conserve your energy and spend it talking with the locals, meeting new people and taking in the culture.
 Being an introvert doesn’t mean missing out; it’s all about how you interact with the world.
 With the practicalities taken care of, you can focus on making your connections, your way.

 Do you consider yourself an introvert or an extrovert?
-How do you think it impacts your travel style?
+Do you think a group tour would release your inner social butterfly?
 Share your thoughts in the comments!